TryKickoff/trykickoff.github.io/learn/css.md

 #### Components

 Small, self-contained files that concern one type of thing, that crucially, are reusable.
-For example, lists, forms etc. We have included quite a few in the [components](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/) directory: [buttons](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_buttons.scss), [forms](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_forms.scss), [fluid video](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_fluid-video.scss) or [grid](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_grid.scss) for example, but you should add your components there too.
+For example, lists, forms etc. We have included quite a few in the [components](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/) directory: [buttons](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_buttons.scss) & [forms](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/_forms.scss) for example, but you should add your components there too.
 Please [browse through](https://github.com/trykickoff/kickoff/blob/master/assets/src/scss/components/) the included components to see what Kickoff offers, or see some of them in action in our [demo area](../demos/).

 #### Partials